Families struggling to cope after mass shootings

 BEATRICE NICOLE WARREN-CURTIS: HEALTH INSURANCE WORKER WAS SELFLESS

-Beatrice Nicole Warren-Curtis, 36, was a friend of Monica Brickhouse, and they were together when they died in the Dayton massacre.
+Beatrice Nicole Warren-Curtis, 36, of Carrollton, Virginia, was a friend of Monica Brickhouse, and they were together when they died in the Dayton massacre.

 Anthem Insurance Cos. released a statement saying both women worked for the health insurer and were “dear friends.”
 Known by her middle name, Warren-Curtis worked at the company’s Virginia Beach, Virginia, location.